 11. La Jolla Open Aire Market

-Every Sunday from 9:00 am – 1:00 pm at La Jolla Elementary School, the La Jolla Open Aire Market is free to wander.
-Browse the selection of artisanal bread, gorgeous flowers, organic fruits, and vegetables as well as a variety of fresh food.
+Every Sunday from 9 a.m.–1 p.m. at La Jolla Elementary School, the La Jolla Open Aire Market is free to wander.
+Browse the selection of artisanal bread, gorgeous flowers, organic fruits, vegetables, and a variety of fresh food.

-Loads of food vendors are on site to prepare everything from an early morning burrito to crepes.
+Food vendors are on-site to prepare everything from an early morning burrito to crepes.
 Should you choose to purchase, feel good that some proceeds benefit La Jolla Elementary School.
 Free family activities happen every third Sunday ranging from crafts to holiday-related activities.

 La Jolla Open Aire Market